seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 What man is that?

 **MESSALA**
-My master’s man.
+My master's man.
 Strato, where is thy master?

 **STRATO**
 Free from the bondage you are in, Messala: